johan-lejdung/golang-prototype/README.md

 **Endpoints:**
  - `localhost:8081/produce/grpc/msg`
  - `localhost:8081/produce/pubsub/msg`
+ - `localhost:8081/produce/jwt/fetch`
+ - `localhost:8081/produce/jwt/auth`

-The first one will transport the message sent via gRPC and the second one will do it using the PubSub Emulator.
+`localhost:8081/produce/grpc/msg` will transport the message sent via gRPC and `localhost:8081/produce/pubsub/msg` will do it using the PubSub Emulator.

 In postman make sure the header is:
 `Content-Type` : `application/json`